jenrichmond/RLadiesSydneyBirthday/README.md

 Belinda Fabian is a R beginner, but has been teaching other beginners at MacqUni.
 Check out her [slides here](https://github.com/jenrichmond/RLadiesSydneyBirthday/blob/master/slides_code/FABIAN_RLadiesSyd_Rmicrobiome_Jul2019.pptx).

-Slides for Jen's [talk about silly things starting with the letter M](https://jenrichmond.github.io/RLadiesSydneyBirthday/mmm/#1) here
+Slides for Jen's [talk about silly things starting with the letter M](https://jenrichmond.github.io/RLadiesSydneyBirthday/mmm/#1) here.